Best fit

 Benefit 1

-Clear guidance between anti-bird nets, pigeon nets, and bird spikes
+Clear recommendation between anti bird nets, pigeon nets, HDPE pigeon nets, and bird spikes

 Benefit 2